+Jim ‘The Rocket’ Durkin is the founder and leader of Memories Music.
 Jim grew up surrounded with the sounds of beautiful music.
 He was always a music lover, playing in school bands from as far back as the 1960s through High School.
 Unlike most young teens, Jim preferred to listen to music on the radio rather than television.
 He attended as many music performances, by various artists, as possible.

-Jim would often attended the Richard Nadar concerts in the Meadowlands watching and listening to the great music we all listened to growing up.
+Jim would often attend the Richard Nadar concerts in the Meadowlands watching and listening to the great music we all listened to growing up.
 He and his friends and family would meet up with Murray Weinstock, a professional musician, go backstage, and meet the big name performers of the time such as The Late Great Johnny Maestro, Mel Carter, Lou Christie and the Spaniels.
 Jim would gather with good friends Murray and Angel Rissoff, another professional musician, and share their love of music.

 Jim is a Past President of the New Jersey Police Honor Legion.
 As such, he was the organizer of the Annual President’s Ball.
 True to his roots, his chosen theme for his first outing was ‘The Paterson Guy’.
 Held at the Brownstone in Paterson with none other than Paterson’s own Bob Miranda and the Happenings as the headliners.
 The second year, he served as President, he booked the famous Charlie Thomas and the Drifters heading the bill.
 On both occasions, good buds, Murray and Angel along with fellow musicians, were the opening act.